openoakland/clean-water/readme.md

 This is an Open Oakland CfA brigade project for the Community Water Center.
 The CWC identified specific functionality that would help them use the water quality data from Human Right to Water more effectively.

+The latest version of this is browseable here at <a href="https://aaronhans.github.io/community-water-center/">https://aaronhans.github.io/community-water-center/</a>

 ## This repo is the Frontend

 This is a repository containing the frontend code, we are doing data analysis and transformation in